Home / Insights / AI security review

 Why organisations ask for this review

-AI reviews often start with engineering curiosity, launch readiness, procurement, or a consequential AI feature.
+AI reviews often start with engineering curiosity, launch readiness, procurement questions, or a feature that could affect real decisions.

 The same questions apply: access, approval, evidence, and how the business explains the outcome.